 In 2009, a group of bus industry professionals achieved a long standing ambition to run a vintage bus service from Warminster in Wiltshire, to the abandoned village of Imber on the Salisbury Plain.
 It proved to be so popular that it has now become an annual event, with most journeys continuing across the Plain to parts of Wiltshire rarely seen by ordinary public transport users.

-There are only a few days each year on which the road through Imber is open to the public and so this year we will be running the Imberbus service only on
+There are only a few days each year on which the road through Imber is open to the public and so this year the Imberbus service ran on on

 Saturday 21st August 2021

-For details of this year’s event, please click here to visit the Imberbus 2021 page to see what we have planned and to download a copy of the timetable.
+For details of what was planned for year’s event, please click here to visit the Imberbus 2021 webpage.
 You can also find out more information about Imber and Imberbus by checking out the other pages on our website, using the black menu bar at the top of this page.